codewizard13/ehw-app-scrape-onetab-links/README.md

 ## Usage

+1. Open OneTab page in a browser and copy-paste the code in `scraper.js` into the console and run it (press Enter).
-To save/archive the links results use code inspector in browser to grab the "body" tag and contents, then paste that into a new document and save it.
+2. To save/archive the links results use code inspector in browser to grab the "body" tag and contents, then paste that into a new document and save it.

 ## Requires